bithavoc/express-winston/Readme.md

 ## Usage

 express-winston provides middlewares for request and error logging of your express.js application.
-It uses 'whitelists' to select properties from the request and (new in 0.2.x) response objects.
+It uses 'allowlists' to select properties from the request and (new in 0.2.x) response objects.

 To make use of express-winston, you need to add the following to your application: